tl;dr

 The mcp-playbook

 server enhances your AI-assisted development workflow by providing tools to manage documentation and synchronize knowledge.
-This guide will show you how to set it up, focusing on the recommended Docker-based deployment.
+This guide will show you how to set it up using npx

 Prerequisites

-- Docker installed: Ensure Docker Desktop or Docker Engine is installed and running on your system.
-You can download it from Docker's official website.
-Otherwise, we recommend using Orbstack for better performance.
+- Node.js and npm installed: Ensure Node.js (which includes npm) is installed on your system.
+You can download it from Node.js official website.

 - GitHub account: You'll need a GitHub account to create a Personal Access Token.